TomasKovyKovacik/B-OOP-2023-BangLite/README.md

 * deciding the card effect with if/switch statements (should be done trough inheritance)
 * unchecked inputs
 * code in the Main class (we should only start the game here)
-* no use of inheritance
+* no use of inheritance (you should use inheritance)
 * static variables
 * bad package naming
 * non-conventional naming of classes and variables